Paris Palais de la Porte Doree monument

 Plus the garden area was completely redesigned and replanted with a phenomenally wide variety of plants from many countries that were imported initially, whether intentional or not.
 For instance, it was the Polish who immigrated the horseradish plant to France, and this has all been instigated by the landscape architect and botanist, Liliana Motta, which continued into 2013.

-So even though there are many modern elements to the Palais de la Porte Duree tourist attraction in Paris, there are also lots of historic features to discover, not forgetting that you can still get to visit the Tropical Aquarium and the Cite Nationale de l’Histoire de l’Immigration.
+So even though there are many modern elements to the Paris Palais de la Porte Doree monument and Paris tourist attraction, there are also lots of historic features to discover, not forgetting that you can still get to visit the Tropical Aquarium and the Cite Nationale de l’Histoire de l’Immigration.

-Visiting Palais de la Porte Doree historical monument in Paris
+Visiting the Paris Palais de la Porte Doree monument

-You will be pleased to know that the Palace of the Golden Gate is open on a Tuesday through to a Friday from 10am through to 5:30pm and on a Saturday and Sunday from 10am through to 7pm.
+You will be pleased to know that the Paris Palais de la Porte Doree monument is open on a Tuesday through to a Friday from 10am through to 5:30pm and on a Saturday and Sunday from 10am through to 7pm.

 It is always closed on a Monday along with certain national French holidays, and providing you arrive a minimum of 45 minutes before closing time, you can access the Hall of Honour, the former Ballroom and the historical exhibitions completely free of charge.